CNN president resigns after relationship with co-worker

 Zucker was named chairman of WarnerMedia News and Sports in March 2019.
 He has also served as president of CNN Worldwide since 2013.

-Zucker oversaw all of WarnerMedia’s live programming, including all divisions of CNN Worldwide and Turner Sports.
+He oversaw all of WarnerMedia’s live programming, including all divisions of CNN Worldwide and Turner Sports.
 At CNN, that includes the US television network, CNN International, HLN, and CNN’s digital properties.
-His sports portfolio includes Turner Sports, and Bleacher Report.
+His sports portfolio included Turner Sports and Bleacher Report.

-“Both of these organizations are at the top of their respective games and are prepared for the next chapter,” Kilar said in the memo to CNN staff.
+The circumstances of Zucker's resignation are likely to hurt CNN's reputation because it shows a pattern of ethical laxness, said Paul Argenti, a Dartmouth College professor of corporate communication.

+CNN was criticized for moving too slowly when it was revealed that Chris Cuomo had been helping his brother behind the scenes.
+At about the same time, at the height of the COVID-19 crisis, CNN bent its own rules to allow Chris to interview Andrew on the air.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.